TarGF: Learning Target Gradient Field to Rearrange Objects without Explicit Goal Specification: Problem Statement

 \section{Problem Statement}

 We aim to learn a policy that moves objects to reach states close to a target distribution without relying on reward engineering.
 Similar to the \textit{example-based control}~\cite{RCE}, the grounded \textit{target distribution} $\tar(\s)$ is unknown to the agent, and the agent is only given a set of \textit{target examples} $\tarD = \{\s^*\}$ where $ \s^* \sim \tar(\s)$.
 In practice, these examples can be provided by the user without accessing the dynamics of the robot.
 The agent starts from an initial state $\s_0 \sim p_0(\s_0)$, where $N$ objects are randomly placed in the environment.
-At time step $t$, the agent takes action $\pi(\ac_t|\s_t)$ imposed on the objects with dynamics $p(\s_{t+1} | \s_t, \ac_t)$.
+At time step $t$, the agent takes action $\pi(\ac_t|\s_t)$ imposed on the objects to reach the next state with dynamics $p(\s_{t+1} | \s_t, \ac_t)$.
 Here, the goal of the agent is to search for a policy $\pi^*(\ac_t|\s_t)$ that maximises the \textit{discounted log-target-likelihood} of the future states:

 where $\gamma \in (0, 1]$ denotes the discount factor.
-Notably, we assume that $\tar(\s) > 0$ everywhere, since we can perturb the original data with a tiny noise (\eg, $\N(0, 0.00001)$) to ensure the perturbed density is always positive. \cite{VanillaScoreMatching} also used this trick to tackle manifold hypothesis issue.
+Notably, we assume that $\tar(\s) > 0$ everywhere since we can perturb the original data with a tiny noise (\eg, $\N(0, 0.00001)$) to ensure the perturbed density is always positive. \cite{VanillaScoreMatching} also used this trick to tackle the manifold hypothesis issue.
 This objective reveals three challenges: \textbf{1) Inaccessibility problem:} The grounded target distribution $\tar$ in Eq.~\ref{eq:arrangement objective} is inaccessible.
-Thus, we need to learn a function to approximate the \textit{log-target-likelihood} for policy search. \textbf{2) Sparsity problem:} The log-target-likelihood is sparse in the state space, as mentioned in~\cite{VanillaScoreMatching}.
-Hence, even if we have access to the target distribution $\tar$, it is still difficult to explore the high-density region due to the \textit{Manifold Hypothesis} mentioned in~\cite{VanillaScoreMatching}. \textbf{3) Adaptation problem:} The dynamics $p(\s_{t+1} | \s_t, \ac_t)$ is also inaccessible.
+Thus, we need to learn a function to approximate the \textit{log-target-likelihood} for policy search. \textbf{2) Sparsity problem:} The log-target-likelihood is sparse in the state space due to the \textit{Manifold Hypothesis} mentioned in~\cite{VanillaScoreMatching}.
+Hence, even if we have access to the target distribution $\tar$, it is still difficult to explore the high-density region. \textbf{3) Adaptation problem:} The dynamics $p(\s_{t+1} | \s_t, \ac_t)$ is also inaccessible.
 To maximise the cumulative sum in Eq.~\ref{eq:arrangement objective}, the agent is required to adapt to the dynamics to efficiently increase the target likelihood.

 To address these problems, we partition the task into 1) learning to estimate the log-target-likelihood (reward) of the state and 2) learning/building a policy to rearrange objects to adapt to the dynamics.